 - Super Intelligence

 Likely a stand-in for the Justice League

-member Firestorm, though the teenaged Nuke's powers merely involved flight and radiation blasts.
+tossed in for good measure), though the young Albert Gaines's powers merely involved flight and radiation blasts.
 Unfortunately, as his powers increase, his ambient radioactivity increases to the point where it's dangerous for others leading to his parents deaths.
-After this, Nuke basically loses it and dies while lashing out at Doctor Spectrum
+After this, Nuke basically loses it and dies while lashing out at Doctor Spectrum.

 - Can't Spit It Out: By the time he has permission to tell his parents about his secret identity, he can't bring himself to do it because it means admitting that he was unwittingly killing them.